wasadigi/Teaching-HEIGVD-RES/labs/01-JavaIO/README.md

 The goal of this lab is to **get familiar with some of the Java IO classes and interfaces**.
 It will only be a first encounter and we will not have the time to dig into all the details, but will get a feel for what it means to work with **data sources**, **data destinations** and **data streams**.
 You will also see that it is fairly easy to interact with the **file system** in Java.

+**Note**: in this lab, you will install software that you reuse for other labs in the future.
+It is one of the reasons why I am asking you to do the work on your own.
+In other words, I expect you to work individually and to do all manipulations on your machines.

 ## <a name="Objectives"></a>Objectives